afra12317/Learning-Guided-Control/README.md

      ```

 ---

-## 🐞 Current Code Issues

-1. **Very low speed** when running PP + MPPI:
-   - The velocity computed by MPPI is significantly lower than the maximum speed I set.
-   - idk why

-2. **Slow performance** overall
-    -  Code optimization is needed in later stages to improve runtime performance.

----
 ## 📌 Next Steps todos
 - [ ] Add obstacle avoidance
 - [ ] Tune on the vehicle